steven-michaud/HookCase/4-using.md

 example a stack trace of the write operation and the id of the thread on which it ran.
 This is useful for reverse engineering the use of certain buffers in memory, for example the "sideband buffer" that's used by OpenGL accelerated graphics.
+Watchpoints are per page of memory.
+So to avoid confusion, it's best to set them in buffers that are page-aligned.
 For more information see [config_watcher() in the hook library template](HookLibraryTemplate/hook.mm#L793), [Hooked_watcher_example() in the hook library template](HookLibraryTemplate/hook.mm#L929) and [the watchpoints example](examples-watchpoints.md).